5 Things to Know Before You Order AT&T Fiber Internet

 Speaking of equipment, the fiber compatible AT&T gateway (modem/router) is free with no monthly fee.
 Unlike cable or DSL internet, you can’t bring your own modem but that may change in the future as fiber modems gain traction.
 You can, however, disable the router function from the gateway and use your own (doesn’t knock any fees from your bill).

 When most people think of fiber, super fast and super expensive come to mind.
 However, nowadays, speeds and prices vary quite a bit and offer plenty of value over cable.
 For example, AT&T Fiber has plans starting at 300 Mpbs, which matches the high-end spend of cable but its price for that plan is quite a bit cheaper.
 In total, current plans are for 300 Mpbs, 500 Mbps, 1 Gbps, 2 Gbps and 5 Gbps.
-The last 3 include HBO Max for free while all 5 qualify you for a sizeable gift card bonus (currently $200).
+Switching to AT&T fiber qualifies you for a $100 – $150 Visa gift and, if you’re still under contract with someone else, AT&T will cover any cancellation fees involved.
+You may also be able to get HBO Max for free, be sure to ask before you sign up.
 Check out all the plans below:

 Unlike other internet providers, after you order AT&T fiber you won’t see your bill increase in year 2 and beyond.
 AT&T is pretty committed to keeping the prices on their fiber plans competitive with other cable/fiber providers (they’ve actually lowered their prices a few times over the past couple years).
 Keep in mind you’ll need to have Autopay and Paperless billing setup to save an additional $5/mo.
 If your bill does end up increasing after a few years, AT&T usually responds well to calls to their customer service.
 Ring up the retention department and ask for your bill to remain the same — there’s a good chance it works out.